curl/everything-curl/curl-devteam.md

 thus arrived at a later point.
 Some contributors worked for a while and then left again.
 Most contributors hang around only for a short while to get their bug fixed or feature merged or similar.
-Counting all contributors we know the names of, we have received help from almost 2000 individuals.
+Counting all contributors we know the names of, we have received help from more than 2,200 individuals.

 The full list of people who ever did ten commits or more within a single year in the project are: